Frequently Asked Questions (FAQ)

 We do not package samples.
 We suggest preparing the recipes without adding the supplement if you would like to see how your dog or cat accepts the food or would like to find out what is involved in preparing meals.
 The supplement adds the vitamins and minerals needed for complete nutrition but it does not change the taste of the food significantly.

 Products should be stored in a cool, dry place.
 Keep the lid tightly closed.
 Do not refrigerate.
 The moisture in the refrigerator is not desirable and should be avoided.
+Once opened, it is ideal to use your supplement within 6-months.
+It will not go bad but there is some vitamin loss over time.

 It’s best to not only keep the packet in your supplement but to refresh it when it can no longer absorb moisture.
 Even when storing products in a cool, dry place, some moisture from the air can enter the product.
 If your supplement begins to clump, moisture is no longer being absorbed by the desiccant.
 This can increase the odor of the supplement.